americogobbo/forks-and-drills/README.md

 This is the complete set that contains the brushes to emulate the main dry media as graphite pencils, color pencils, crayons.

 * Archive: sumies-complete.zip <br />
 Forks and Drills Sumies set brushes dedicated to sumie technique.
-They are the revisitation of Mozart Couto sumie brushes.
+They are the based on Mozart Couto sumie brushes.

 * Archive: textures-complete.zip <br />
 Forks and Drills Textures set brushes dedicated to floral patterns.